CHTC/chtc-website-source/_uw-research-computing/htc-el8-to-el9-transition.md

 At any time, you can require a specific operating system version (or versions) for your jobs.
 This option is more limiting because you are restricted to operating systems used by CHTC, and the number of nodes running that operating system.
-Researchers that do not wish to use containers for their job should test their jobs on the CentOS Stream 9 machines as soon as possible so that jobs are not significant disrupted by this transition.
+Researchers that do not wish to use containers for their job should test their jobs on the CentOS Stream 9 machines as soon as possible so that jobs are not significantly disrupted by this transition.

 Instructions for requesting a specific operating system(s) is outlined in [Use Custom Linux Versions in CHTC](os-transition-htc.html).